padlineprojekte/docker-multichain/README.md

 # docker-multichain

-This is the repository for the iteratec/multichain-* docker images.
+This is the repository for the padlineprojekte/multichain-* docker images.

-It is a fork of [kunstmaan's repository](https://github.com/Kunstmaan/docker-multichain).
+It is a fork of [itteratec's repository](https://github.com/iteratec/docker-multichain).

 Basically we updated the MultiChain binaries to latest v2 as of 2020-05-19.
 And we are using Enterprise version of MultiChain.